Compatibility of Generalized Noisy Qubit Measurements

-We want to remark that we do not necessarily have to choose a frame in which all of these eight values coincide.
-For the protocol, it is only necessary that all of these eight values are smaller than one, and every coordinate frame that satisfies this property can be chosen.
-Note that we do not give an explicit way to construct such a frame for all cases.
-However, in many cases, it turns out that an explicit coordinate frame can be found.
-In Appendix~\ref{specialcases}, we show this for the case of POVMs with two or three outcomes.
-We also show that for the case of the four-outcome SIC-POVM \cite{SIC}, any coordinate frame can be chosen.
-See also Appendix~\ref{specialcases} for further examples and more illustrations.
+We want to remark that we do not necessarily have to choose a cube in which all of these eight values coincide.
+It is only required that all of these eight values are smaller than one.
+Note that we do not give an explicit way to construct such a coordinate frame.
+However, in many cases, for instance, for POVMs with two or three outcomes, it turns out that an explicit construction can be found.
+We discuss this further in Appendix~\ref{appendixprl} and Appendix~\ref{specialcases} (see also there for further examples and more illustrations).